 RICHARD FLEISCHMAN, violist

 Scholarship to The Juilliard School at the age of 16, receiving the Pre-College Diploma, and then the Bachelor of Music and Master of Music degrees in a total of four years.
 There he studied with William Lincer, eventually becoming his teaching assistant.
 Further studies were with legendary musicians Joseph De Pasquale and Felix Galimir at the Curtis Institute of Music.
 He studied conducting with Max Rudolf in Philadelphia and with Sergiu Celibidache in Germany; and composition with Vincent Persichetti in New York.
 An active performer internationally, nationally and locally, he has performed as viola and viola d'amore soloist with many orchestras and given recitals all over the USA.
 He is the longtime solo violist of both the Santa Fe Opera Orchestra and the Miami City Ballet Orchestra.
 He has performed as principal violist for conductors such as Leonard Bernstein, Sir Georg Solti, Sergiu Celibidache, Christoph Eschenbach, Alan Gilbert, Sir Andrew Davis, Edo DeWaart and David Robertson and has recorded for Naxos Records, London/Decca, Sony and Centaur among others.
 He was a member of the San Francisco Symphony from 1990-1995, performing on several of their Grammy Award-winning recordings.
 From 2005-2007, he was Guest Principal Violist of the Hong Kong Philharmonic.
 He has also performed with the Philadelphia Orchestra.
 He is also winner of a 2018 Grammy Award for his participation as solo violist in the world premiere of the opera "The (R)evolution of Steve Jobs" with the Santa Fe Opera Orchestra.

-As tenured Professor of viola at Miami's New World School of the Arts since 1996, Mr. Fleischman's viola students have achieved great success world-wide.
-He has taught, given masterclasses and adjudicated competitions throughout the USA, South America, Europe and Asia.
+As a teacher, Mr. Fleischman's viola students have achieved great success world-wide.
+Tenured Professor at the New World School of the Arts in Miami since 1996, he has taught, given masterclasses and adjudicated competitions throughout the USA, South America, Europe and Asia.
 Fleischman is founder of "ViolaFest Miami" now in its 6th year.
 He plays a remarkable viola crafted for him by Hiroshi Iizuka and a viola d'amore by Martin Biller,